Network Topology Optimization via Deep Reinforcement Learning: Methods and algorithms

-Step \ref{alga2cgs:initialization} initializes the value to choose the GNN or $\mathtt{Verifier}$ algorithm.
-Step \ref{alga2cgs:trainaction} chooses the action space.
-Choosing the compressed action space enables an efficient search over the state space.
-Step \ref{alga2cgs:traina2c} trains the RL agent using the A2C algorithms \cite{mnih2016asynchronous}.
-During training, if we use the $\mathtt{Verifier}$ algorithm to directly calculate the objective value as the reward, i.e., $C_f=1$, we collect the data in the replay buffer for training GNN.
-Otherwise, i.e., $C_f=2$, we use $0$ or $1$ (label poor or good graph) as the reward.
+{Step \ref{alga2cgs:initialization} initializes the value to choose the $\mathtt{Verifier}$ algorithm ($C_f=1$) or GNN ($C_f=2$) and the action space ($C_a=1$ means full space, $C_a=2$ means compressed space).} Choosing the compressed action space enables an efficient search over the state space. {Step \ref{alga2cgs:traina2c} trains the RL agent using the DRL algorithms, e.g., A2C or PPO \cite{mnih2016asynchronous,schulman2017proximal}.} During training, if we use the $\mathtt{Verifier}$ algorithm to directly calculate the objective value as the reward, i.e., $C_f=1$, we collect the data in the replay buffer for training GNN.
+Otherwise, i.e., $C_f=2$, we use $0$ or $1$ (label poor or good topology) as the reward.
 This is done to further reduce the complexity in providing detail rating, which can still face high computational complexity.
 Step \ref{alga2cgs:traingcn} is the process of GNN training (Algorithm \ref{alg:gcntrainingprocess}).
 Step \ref{state:datagenerationfortest} generates data by the agent and invokes the $\mathtt{Verifier}$ to test the topology.
 Step \ref{alga2cgs:testinggcn} is the procedure of testing GNN (Algorithm \ref{alg:testinggcnprocess}).
-Since data from Step \ref{state:datagenerationfortest} are not used in training GNN, they are used as testing data to examine the performance of a GNN classifier.
+Since data from Step \ref{state:datagenerationfortest} are not used, they are used to examine the performance of a GNN classifier.